GoraNetwork/doc/developing_applications.rst

 More precisely, Gora `request` method arguments have the following meanings:

-:Data source specification:
+Data source specification
   Specifies the data source and method to access it.
 It has the structure of a standard URL, e.g. `http://some-source.example.com/some_data.json`.
   Besides HTTP(S), request URLs may use Gora-specific access protocols.
 For example, `gora://classic/1` specifies test source that always returns `1`, without querying external endpoints.

-:Data source parameter:
+Data source parameter
   For sources that are not *special* (i.e. do not begin with ``gora://``) this parameter contains a *value extraction specification*.
 It describes how oracle-returned value is to be extracted from data provided by the source.
 For